forgek153/Portfolio/README.md

 # :art:		 My Portfolio
 Hey there!
 Take a peek at my data portfolio!
-It's where I give you the lowdown on all the projects I've been working on in the data world.
+It's where I show all the projects I've been working on in the data world.

 ## :world_map:	Table of Contents
 - [SQL](#sql)